techthoughts2/pwshPlaces/docs/Find-GMapPlace.md

 Performs a find place request with provided parameters.
 A text search is performed unless a properly formatted phone number is provided in which case a phonenumber search is completed.
-By default the location bias and language is IP based.
+By default, the location bias and language is IP based.
 Location bias and language can be controlled via parameters.
 The information returned in a normal call contains all basic field types.